Hypertension and Dyslipidemia

 Hypertension is a medical condition in which the blood pressure in the arteries is persistently elevated.

 The cardiac cycle consists of two phases: systolic and diastolic.
-Systolic blood pressure measurement is the force exerted on the walls of blood vessels during contraction, and the diastolic blood pressure measurement is the force exerted during relaxation.
+Systolic blood pressure measurement is the force exerted on the walls of blood vessels during contraction (when the heart beats).
+Diastolic blood pressure measurement is the force exerted during relaxation (resting between beats).

 Blood Pressure (BP) is regulated by: